robert-bills/maker-projects/laptop-stand/README.md

 - Space-efficient, especially in depth
 - Easy to modify for other laptops or devices
 - Lightweight but strong enough for a MacBook Pro
+- Parts intentionally separate for travel

 ## Approach

+I started with a simple design using **FreeCAD** just to get something I could print quickly.
+It only took a couple of iterations to get right.
-I started with a simple design to validate the concept, then rebuilt it as a parametric model using **FreeCAD**, allowing quick adjustments to height, width, thickness, and foot angle.
+Later, when people started asking for the pattern, I rebuilt it as a parametric model, allowing quick adjustments to height, width, thickness, and foot angle.
+But mostly to not be embarrassed by sloppy design.

+The updated version was modeled entirely on a **Raspberry Pi 4** running FreeCAD v0.20—a nod to both minimalism and capability.

 ---